Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADServiceAppRoleAssignment.md

 ```

 ### -ObjectId
-Specifies the ID of a service principal in Azure AD.
+The ID of the user (as a UserPrincipalName or ObjectId) in Azure AD to be assigned to the app role.

 ```yaml
 Type: String